arthurjweaver/wwe-controller-firmware/README.md

 #### Ethernet
 The firmware uses Ethernet to:
 - send Network Time Protocal (NTP) UDP requests (port 123) - once, in `setup()`
-- send Modbus/TCP requests to a Nuvation BMS (port 502) - once per second
+- send Modbus/TCP requests to a Nuvation battery management system (port 502) - once per second
-- send system data via UDP to a data server (ports 58328, 58329, 58330, 58332) - once per second
+- send system data via UDP to a Data Server (ports 58328, 58329, 58330, 58332) - once per second
-- send system configuration via UDP to an update server (port 58331) - once every few minutes
+- send system configuration via UDP to an Update Server (port 58331) - once every few minutes
+- send HTTP requests for firmware updates to an Update Server (port 49152) - as needed
 - send HTTPS requests to the [National Weather Service API](https://www.weather.gov/documentation/services-web-api) (port 443) - once per hour
-- send HTTP requests to a firmware update server (port 49152) - as needed

-Rarely, during Ethernet access, the code has been observed to hang, and recovers only when the watchdog timer times out.
-Efforts to track down this known problem are currently focused on dealing with "stuck sockets":
+Rarely, during Ethernet access, the `loop()` code has been observed to hang and recovers only when the watchdog timer times out.
+Efforts (by others) to fix this known problem have focused on dealing with "stuck sockets".
+In our case, stuck sockets appear to be caused by unexpected connections made from _within_ the LAN to the webserver (see `webserver.ino`).
+For further discussion, see:
 - https://forum.arduino.cc/t/dealing-with-lost-arduino-ethernet-connectivity-stuck-sockets/244055/12
 - https://github.com/arduino-libraries/Ethernet/issues/82

-Fortunately, there appear to be viable workarounds which will be implemented in the next update and noted here.
+In the current version, a workaround which simply closes stuck sockets as soon as they are detected has been implemented and tested.

 ## Program description
 The code is built around a low-level timer interrupt which calls a function called `readADCs()` (see `adc.ino`) at a rate of 10000 Hz. `readADCs()` is itself time-sliced to perform various tasks at a rate of 1000 Hz.
 The rationale for this scheme is to accomplish the following: